 Our recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make operating a sliding door easy.
 Panel tracks also offer a range of patterns and textures to pick from, freeing up your options and giving you more design freedom.
 Plantation shutters can be installed in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window covering available.

 Bay windows can’t be missed.
-The tall panes, convex layout, and wide view offered by bay windows are distinct from other windows, and thus require some special consideration when shopping for a window treatment.
+The tall panes, convex layout, and wide view offered by bay windows are unlike almost other windows, and thus require some special consideration when shopping for a window treatment.
 Charlotte homeowners should consider window treatments that match a bay window’s eye-catching shape, protect your privacy, and look elegant in your living or family room.
-Lucky for us, there are a few window treatments that meet all these requirements.
+Lucky for us, there are a couple of window treatments that meet all these requirements.

 Our recommendation for bay windows: Cellular shades, Roman shades, or shutters.
 Both roman and cellular shades function well with bay windows because each shade can cover a single pane, offering a lot of flexibility in how much surface area you need covered.
 Likewise, plantation shutters are installed on each individual pane on bay windows, but are able to give you even more freedom in window coverage with the moving tilt-rod and louvers.

-Regardless of their shape or style, windows that are near your ceiling can be a hassle to treat.
+No matter their shape or style, windows that are near your ceiling can be a hassle to put window treatments on.
 Usually, the window tops are out of arm’s reach, and breaking out a stepladder every day can be a hassle.
 That means that homeowners in Charlotte with taller windows should opt for a window treatment that you can either keep in a single position, or open and shut from far away.
-It wouldn’t hurt if that window treatment was also able to effectively block light from pouring in.
+It would be even better if that window treatment was also able to effectively block light from pouring in.

 Our recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Motorized shades can open and close with the simple push of a button, without any hassle.
 Alternatively, with plantation shutters several homeowners choose to tilt the louvers to a single ideal position, and rarely if ever need to reposition them.
 Both window treatments address the biggest challenge of high ceiling windows!